 The railway undertaking may offer more favourable terms, e.g a 25% voucher at 30 minutes delay but this does not replace the right to the refund as set out in the regulation.
 EC 1371/2007 mandates that a refund be paid in cash form if the passenger so requests.

-For tickets issued by Irish Rail download this form, for Translink issued tickets you must obtain a form from an Enterprise station (Newry, Portadown, Lisburn, Belfast Central).
-If you wish to have the refund in cash you should make this clear on the form "EC 1371/2007 Refund In Cash".
-Rail Users Ireland has requested Irish Rail and Translink to provide a single cross border refund form.
+For tickets issued by Irish Rail download this form, for Translink issued tickets you must obtain a form from an Enterprise station (Newry, Portadown, Lisburn, Belfast).
+Rail Users Ireland has requested Irish Rail and Translink to provide a single cross border refund form but the request has been ignored.

 Monthly/Annual Ticket Holders

 To assist you in making a complaint, we have drafted a letter for you to send together with a copy or the original of your ticket.
-You should always keep a copy of all correspondence sent, it will be essential if you appeal the response of the railway company.
+You should always keep a copy of all correspondence sent, it will be essential if you appeal the response of the railway company as Irish Rail have so far refused all such requests an appeal is likely.

 You should address your complaint to the railway company from which you bought your ticket.